 In open-set 3D semantic segmentation experiments, $k$ points are rotated and translated to mimic unknown points.
-Note $k = \beta \cdot N$ where $\beta \in [\beta_{min}, \beta_{max}]$ is the random selection ratio, and $N$ is the number of total points of the point cloud.
-PointNet and PointNet++ are trained with $64$ epochs using Adam optimizer \cite{kingma2014adam}.
+Note $k = \beta \cdot N$ where $\beta \in [\beta_{min}, \beta_{max}]$ is the random selection ratio, and $N$ is the total number of points of the point cloud.
+PointNet and PointNet++ are trained with $64$ epochs using Adam optimizer~\cite{kingma2014adam}.
 The initial learning rate is set to $0.001$.
-PointTransformer is trained with $100$ epochs using SGD optimizer.
+PointTransformers are trained with $100$ epochs using the SGD optimizer.
 The initial learning rate is $0.5$.
-For open-set 3D classification, we first randomly choose samples to be augmented under an augmentation ratio of $0.1$; then, for each chosen sample, we achieve the augmentation process by mixing it with $k$ points that are randomly selected from another sample.
+For open-set 3D classification, we first randomly select samples to be augmented at an augmentation ratio of $0.1$; then, for each chosen sample, we perform the augmentation process by mixing it with $k$ points randomly selected from another sample.
 Specifically, a total of $k$ points can be selected from another sample of $N$ points $(k = \beta \cdot N)$.
 Then, we augment and mix these $k$ neighbor points with the chosen sample points.
 A mixed sample will be used as a sample from the unknown class.
 All classification models are trained with $300$ epochs using an SGD optimizer.
-The number of total points, \ie $N$, is set to $4096$ and $1024$ for open-set point cloud semantic segmentation and classification, respectively.
-We run all experiments using the GPU of NVIDIA GeForce RTX 3090.
+The number of total points, \ie, $N$, is set to $4096$ and $1024$ for open-set point cloud semantic segmentation and classification, respectively.
+We run all experiments using the NVIDIA GeForce RTX 3090 GPU.

 In open-set point cloud semantic segmentation, we establish the selection ratio range $[\beta_{min}, \beta_{max}]$ of UPS at $[0.0, 0.6]$.
 Unlike classification on the sample level, we set $\beta_{min}$ as $0.0$ in semantic segmentation to facilitate the representation of unknown points at various sizes on the pixel level.
 The selection ratio range for open-set point cloud classification is set at $[0.4, 0.6]$.
 We set $\beta_{min}$ and $\beta_{max}$ values around $0.5$ to ensure that the mixed unknown samples vary significantly from the original point cloud samples.
-The hyperparameter $\alpha$, which determines the effect of the UPE module, is set to $5.0$ {and $1.0$, for segmentation and classification tasks, respectively.}
+The hyperparameter $\alpha$, which determines the effect of the UPE module, is set to $5.0$ and $1.0$ for segmentation and classification tasks, respectively.

-\subsection{Open-Set 3D Semantic Segmentation}
+\subsection{Open-set 3D Semantic Segmentation}